RobinBaumann/TF-AtlasNetV2/README.md

 | Due Date             | June 24, 2020                                                                                 |

+## Example

+The following images contain results of correspondences and reconstructions of elements of the categories `plane` and `chair`.

 ## Sources
 * Paper: [Learning elementary structures for 3D shape generation and matching](https://arxiv.org/abs/1908.04725)
 * Original-Implementation (PyTorch): [AtlasNetV2](https://github.com/TheoDEPRELLE/AtlasNetV2)